 - Transfer applicants with 45 or more transferable hours must choose a major.

-- The university reserves the right to modify its admission requirements to manage enrollment in
+The university reserves the right to modify its admission requirements to manage enrollment in high-demand areas.

 Students who do not meet assured admission requirements but have at least a 2.0 transferable GPA will be reviewed.
 The student’s major, types of courses taken, and pattern of progress, as well as high school records, essays, and standardized test scores may be considered in the admissions process.
 An essay explaining any extenuating circumstances is highly recommended.